 Regular cleaning of your coffee maker is essential to prevent the growth of mold, yeast, and bacteria.
-Ingesting these things can have harmful effects on your body, and it’s just plain old gross.
+Ingesting these things can have harmful effects on your body, and adversely affect your coffee’s taste.
 Unfortunately, most people don’t clean their brewing devices nearly as often as they should.

-As mentioned in another article, vinegar is a common way to clean the components of your coffee machine, and it does a decent job.
+As mentioned in another article, vinegar is a common way to clean the components of your coffee machine including the coffee carafe, brew basket, and water tank.
+It does a decent job too.
 But what if you don’t want to use vinegar?
 The smell may be too strong for you.

 How can you clean your coffee maker without vinegar?

-There are several alternatives to cleaning your coffee maker without vinegar.
+There are several coffee maker cleaning methods that don’t involve vinegar.
 They include the following.

 - Coffee Maker Cleaning Solution